 Since our founding in 1889, Barnard has been known for its distinctive academic culture, with a commitment to the liberal arts at its core.
 Students experience the humanities, sciences, languages, social sciences, and the arts, and develop the kind of critical thinking they’ll need in whatever field they choose to pursue.
 This is not a place where intellectual discussions end at classroom doors.
 Instead, the entire campus is alive with the constant exchange of ideas, and with the discovery that comes from students who aren’t afraid to take intellectual and creative risks.

 From introductory biology classes to senior capstone projects, from eighteenth-century American literature to oceanography or Taoism, the range of academic choices is extraordinary.
-New doors are opened for Barnard students every day, with the help of nearly 375 distinguished faculty members, 93 percent of whom hold a PhD or highest appropriate degree.
+New doors are opened for Barnard students every day, with the help of more than 200 full-time distinguished faculty members, 92 percent of whom hold a PhD or highest appropriate degree.
 These faculty members include editors of leading scholarly journals, prize-winning novelists and translators, acclaimed performance artists and architects, cutting-edge scientists, commentators on popular culture, noted anthropologists, and winners of the most respected awards in nearly every field of endeavor—and our New York City location allows us to bring in many guest lecturers and instructors, as well.
 Only here at Barnard do faculty members reap the benefits of a top liberal arts college and a world-class university, enabling them to work closely with students, both as teachers and research collaborators.